ImNotDoingAnAMA/nanocurrency-nano-docs/docs/running-a-node/troubleshooting.md

     [2019-Oct-29 11:06:56.641389]: UPNP_GetSpecificPortMappingEntry failed 714: NoSuchEntryInArray
     [2019-Oct-29 11:06:56.644387]: UPNP_GetSpecificPortMappingEntry failed 714: NoSuchEntryInArray
     ```
-    This message is expected when starting the node and will go away after the UPnP has mappeded the port
+    This message is expected when starting the node and will go away after the UPnP has mapped the port

 ---